Foxy/foxy-node-netlify-functions/src/functions/datastore-integration-webflow/README.md

 1. Read the short configuration section bellow to make sure your Webflow Collection and FoxyCart links are all set;
    - **Important**: your webflow collection and your add to cart buttons/forms need to be properly configured for the webhook to work.
 Product items need a `code` field.
 1. Grab your Webflow token: https://university.webflow.com/lesson/intro-to-the-webflow-api#generating-an-api-access-token;
 1. Click the **deploy to Netlify** button at the end of this page.
 Netlify will provide you with a form for you to provide your configuration.
-The Webflow Prepayment Webhook requires only WEBFLOW_TOKEN.
+The Webflow Prepayment Webhook requires only `FOXY_WEBFLOW_TOKEN`.
 The other settings are used for the other services in this repository.
 1. Grab the URL for your webhook in Netlify.
 Be sure to get the correct URL for the webflow-prepayment-webhook.
 To do this, after the deploy is finished, click the "functions" tab, look for `pre-payment-webhook-webflow` function and copy the **Endpoint URL**.
 1. Configure your prepayment webhook using your endpoint.
 Check the docs here: https://wiki.foxycart.com/v/2.0/pre_payment_webhook